-School gardens may include vegetable, herb, fruit and habitat gardens.
+School gardens may include vegetable, herb, fruit or habitat gardens and ponds.
 We work with schools that currently have gardens, as well as those who wish to plant new ones.
+Through the After School Program, we work with your school to build or renovate your garden.
 With planning, the garden can be used throughout the school day by teachers as well as during the After School Program.
-Email Youth Edcuation for more info.

 "I never liked salad before, but I liked the one we made in class with lettuce we grew from our garden!"

 "Science becomes real for them in the garden."

 1101 Taft St, 77019